jcyhsiao/CVM-OTL-Presentation/iPad Workflows for Students.md

 **Tools**: *App* --> Box --> Office (Word / Excel / PowerPoint / etc.)

-* Use the share sheet to save to Box
+* Use the share sheet to save to Box.
-* Open document in Box
+* Open document in Box.
-* Then, you can open document in Word; changes are saved back to Box (we recommend that you set up your Office apps first)
+* Then, you can open document in Word; changes are saved back to Box (we recommend that you set up your Office apps first).

 ---